melville1/coolbeans/README.md

 # CoolBeans - An example ecommerce website built on Django.

-## A JTC Project built by The Undefined Variables:
+## A JTC-WOW Project Built by The Undefined Variables:

 -Mel Morel
 -Christopher Schreiber
 -Jon Wrenn

-### To start building the project
+### To start building the project, you must have python 3.x installed.

 #### 1. Create a virtual environment